Skip to main content

 Step-by-step guide

-Step 2: Notify affected teams
+Notify affected teams ahead of baseline

 • Identify who needs to be notified: Communications teams, senior leaders, and security teams (who will experience an increase in phish reports) will all need a heads up.